Overview and Characteristics of Scales Assessing Power, Status, Dominance, and Prestige

 2) Supportive partner

-3) Conflict avoidant actor
+3) Conflict avoidant

 4) Overtly controlling actor